-Imagine this: you’re sitting on the couch after a long day, ready to dive into your favorite new series.
+Imagine this: you’re sitting on the couch after a long day in what feels like a super long year, ready to dive into your favorite new series.
 You nestle up to a pillow, turn off the lights and begin your descent into the binge.

 Then, you hear it… scurrying footsteps coming from the dark hallway behind you.
 You turn around and see nothing.
 So, you choose to ignore it.